Upcycle a Used Canvas witH Gesso tutorial

 5. Color Mixing/Painting: You can see the colors lightest to darkest (at right).
 I hand-mix the peachy colors and by adding white paint.
 I always store excess paint for touch-ups later.
 I have painted several other ombre pieces and I always find color matching at a later time can be difficult.

-6. Installing Hardware: Choose knobs that accent your space and add to the piece.
-I used small silver mercury glass knobs.
+Last but not least, you will want to install the hardware.
+You will want to choose knobs that accent your space and add to the piece.
+For mine, I used small silver mercury glass knobs that I found on sale at Anthropologie.

 Here you can see the final look below!
-Later, I was commissioned to use this color scheme on a custom desk and changing table.
+Later, I was commissioned to use this exact ombre scheme on a custom desk for a client.

-To my joy and surprise a design publication based in Germany ran a feature on this piece.
+To my joy and surprise, a design publication based in Germany included this piece in it's editorial.

 I hope you all have enjoyed hearing about how to paint an ombre dresser using interior paint!
-If you'd like to another example, check out this Ocean Ombre Nightstand in Blue Lagoon.
+If you'd like to see more ombre, then be sure to check out this Ocean Ombre Nightstand in Blue Lagoon, and request to join my Group Board, Hooray for Ombre!

-I'm currently loving this chic painted DIY nightstand video that I enjoyed by Orlando Soria and Emily Henderson.
-I would love to try this one out.
+While we are on the topic of furniture, I am currently loving this chic painted DIY nightstand video that I enjoyed by Orlando Soria and Emily Henderson.
+Would love to try this one out.

 HI, I'M HILARY.